 It was clear at an early stage the market required telemetry for the NephNet turbidity monitoring system and we needed to act quickly to gain traction as quickly as possible.

-Caption Data also were very pro-active and supportive with joint sales presentations across the UK and we were happy to promote this collaboration.
+Caption Data also was very proactive and supportive with joint sales presentations across the UK and we were happy to promote this collaboration.

-Product development support is also a key part to our successful relationship, many joint customer visits and workshop sessions were attended to help ‘fully understand’ exactly what the end customer required.
+Product development support is also a key part of our successful relationship, many joint customer visits, and workshop sessions were attended to help ‘fully understand’ exactly what the end customer required.